ursooperduper/ursooperduper-site-old/_posts/2014-09-17-basic-calculator-app.md

 \o/

-*Updated* The doMath function is even DRYer now.
+*Updated* The doMath function is even DRYer now and code highlighting now works.